-In the border procedure, asylum seekers are entitled to free legal aid.
 In principle, the same system as described under the regular procedure applies for the appointment of a "pro-Deo" lawyer.
 However, most bureaus of legal assistance appoint junior trainee lawyers for these types of cases, which means that highly technical types of cases are handled by lawyers who do not have adequate experience.
 The contact between asylum seekers and their assigned lawyer is usually very complicated.
-Often no lawyer is present at the personal interview because asylum seekers cannot get in touch with their lawyer before the interview takes place, and lawyers tend not to visit their client before the interview to prepare it.
-When a negative first instance decision is taken by the CGRS, it is not always easy to contact the lawyer over the phone or in person to discuss the reasons given in the decision.
-Often the lawyer decides that there are no arguments/grounds to lodge an appeal with the CALL and advises the asylum seeker not to lodge an appeal without explaining the reasons why.
+Lawyers are often not present at the personal interview because asylum seekers cannot get in touch with them prior to the interview, and lawyers tend to not to visit them before the interview to prepare it.
+When a negative first instance decision is issued by the CGRS, it is not always easy to contact the lawyer over the phone or in person to discuss the reasons given in the decision.
+Often the lawyer decides that there are no arguments/grounds to lodge an appeal with the CALL and advises the asylum seeker not to lodge an appeal without explaining why.
 Some bureaus of legal assistance have or intend to create pools and lists of specialised alien law lawyers to be exclusively assigned in this type of cases, but the necessary control and training to effectively guarantee quality legal assistance seems to be lacking.